Jefferson County, Alabama: History of education

 As a reaction to the US Supreme Court's ruling in Brown v Board of Education in 1954, that segregated public schools were unconstitutional, both state and local officials took steps to preserve de facto educational segregation.
 As late as 1965, schools in the county were still totally segregated.
 In 1969, public schools in the county became fully integrated.

 Except for cities such as Birmingham, that have established their own local school districts, all parts of Jefferson County are served by the Jefferson County Board of Education.
 Parts within Birmingham are served by Birmingham City Schools.

 Beginning in 1959, more wealthy towns, with predominately white populations, began to form their own school systems.
 Critics allege this served to stymie integration and financially starve schools that served mostly black populations.
 Cities in the county that have established their own school systems are Gardendale, Bessemer, Fairfield, Midfield, Trussville, Homewood, Leeds, Hoover, Vestavia Hills, Tarrant, and Mountain Brook.
 The pattern of residential and economic segregation has occurred in many parts of the country, including economic segregation of poorer whites.

 Politics

-In 2008, Barack Obama carried Jefferson County with 166,121 votes (52.2 percent), although the state voted for Republican candidate Senator John McCain by a double-digit majority.
-Obama carried the industrial, urbanized county by a larger majority in 2012, winning with 52.5 percent.
-Democratic candidate Hillary Clinton also carried the county in 2016, with a majority of 51.5 percent.
+Like most urban counties, Jefferson County leans Democratic.
+It remains the only county in Alabama outside of the Black Belt that votes Democratic.
 In 2020, Joe Biden received 55.7% of the vote in Jefferson County, the best performance by a Democrat since Franklin Roosevelt in 1944.
 Before Obama's victory, Jefferson County had last supported the official Democratic candidate for president in 1952, and only once since 1944.

+Although the county leans Democratic, the current county commission has a Republican majority.